ricoberger/echoserver/README.md

 # echoserver

-The `echoserver` is a HTTP server written in Go, which was mainly written to dump HTTP requests.
+The `echoserver` is a HTTP / gRPC server written in Go, which was mainly written to dump HTTP requests.
 Nowdays it can also be used to test / showcase the instrumentation of a Go application with metrics, logs, traces and profiles.
 It can also be used to test the timeout / header size configuration of a reverse proxy.
 The following endpoints are available: